james-huang/james-huang.github.io/_posts/2015-07-19-setting-up-your-own-blog.md

 GitHub is a service for hosting code repositories.
 You can host public repos here for free.
 We will be using a GitHub feature to host our new blog.

-1. Create a "user or orginization site" by following the instructions [here](https://pages.github.com/).
+1. Create a "user or organization site" by following the instructions [here](https://pages.github.com/).
 2. **DO NOT** set up a "project site".
 3. You can stop after you complete the step "Clone the repository".